Growing Paperwhites

 OBJECTIVE

-Students will understand growth over time
+Students will draw how a plant change over time

 ESSENTIAL QUESTIONS